 - Sometimes your treating team will not follow your Advance Statement if they do not provide the treatment requested or if they do not think it will work.

-- If this happens you can ask for written reasons, and must be given these within 10 days of asking.
+- If this happens you can ask for written reasons from your treating team, these reasons must be provided within 10 days of your request.

 - An Advance Statement cannot be altered.
 You will need to make a new one if you want to change it.

 - An Advance Statement can tell your treating team about your home life, your personal understanding of what works and what doesn’t work for your mental health and the people and things you rely on (and who rely on you) in daily life.

 - None of us go to hospital when we are well, so hospital and crisis staff usually only see us when we are unwell.

 - An Advance Statement gives you the chance to sit down when well to work out what needs to be done and what works best for you should you become unwell.

 - The information is then available to the hospital or clinic when you need them to know, but may be in a poor position to explain and have your wishes taken account.

 Feel free to send us a message via email or phone us on 9629 4422 if you have more questions.